 Reasonable care refers to how a prudent or sensible person would behave in a particular situation.
 For example, a reasonable business owner probably would make sure that a freshly mopped floor has a “wet floor” sign to alert customers to the hazards of a slippery floor.
 A store that neglected slippery floors, leading to a slip and fall accident, likely would not be considered to have exercised reasonable care and likely would be liable for the resulting harm.

 In order to establish negligence, the person bringing a claim must show the following elements:

-- The defendant owed the victim a duty of care;
+- Defendant owed the victim a duty of care

-- This duty was breached in some way;
+- Duty of care was breached in some way

-If you have suffered a brain injury due to someone else’s negligence, you deserve a compassionate lawyer who can help you pursue the compensation you deserve for your harm.
-At Lusk, Drasites & Tolisano, our attorneys have helped victims in Naples and beyond bring claims after car accidents or other harmful events.
-We serve clients from throughout Collier and Lee Counties, including in Cape Coral, Lehigh Acres, and Port Charlotte.
-To set up a free consultation, call us toll-free at (800) 283-7442 or contact us through our online form.
+If you have suffered a traumatic brain injury due to someone else’s negligence, you deserve a compassionate lawyer who can help you pursue the compensation you deserve for your harm.
+At Lusk, Drasites, & Tolisano, our brain injury attorneys have helped victims bring claims after car accidents or other harmful events.

 Who We Serve

 We serve clients in and around Cape Coral, Fort Myers, and Naples.
 To set up a free consultation with a brain injury lawyer, call (800) 283-7442.